Is your house overflowing with toys? More isn’t always better. Learn the downsides of having too many toys, and what to

 Giving too many toys isn’t the only way to spoil kids, but it can lead to entitlement.
 We create the norm in their lives and set the standards for what they should expect.
 If we present them with 10 gifts for the holidays, it’s natural they’re upset if they receive five the next.

 Giving toys all the time will also prevent them from understanding the concept of “enough.”
 Without limits, they’ll want more, never satisfied with what they already have.
 It’s a cycle—what they have can’t be good enough if they’re always pursuing more.

 6. Inability to find joy in simplicity

 Rewarding your child’s good deeds with toys sends the message that satisfaction is in material items.
-Rewards don’t have to involve yet another new toy ordered online.
+Rewards don’t have to involve yet another new toy ordered online, whose novelty will only wear off soon.
 A simple praise, a hug, or spending time with each other would make her happy.

 7. Sensory overload

 The same is true with too many toys.
-With a living room chock-full of toys, kids and babies might feel overwhelmed with so much information to absorb.
+With a living room chock-full of toys, kids, toddlers, and babies might feel overstimulation with so much information to absorb.
 Rather than enjoying downtime after a long day, they’re wound up from too many choices and can’t focus on just one toy or activity.

 “Too much” or “too little” is relative.
 What seems like enough for me can be over-the-top for some, just as our toys can be a small collection compared to others’.

 All that to say, try not to place too much focus on gifts and toys.
-They’re tools to have fun, learn, and spend time with others—not a mountain of stuff that will be long forgotten about.
+They’re tools to have fun, learn, and spend time with others—not a closet of stuff that will be long forgotten.

 - How to Respond when Your Child Makes a Mistake

 - How to Raise a Bright Child